Static Image of the North Wall

 Originally developed in response to the gold rush, cattle ranching became a major industry in the region.
 Cattlemen's associations, auction houses, slaughtering facilities, 4H clubs training youthful future ranchers; animal judging at fairs and stampedes all were part of the cattle ranching life.

-Recently, in response to concerns about disease, the district Range association has initiated a radio frequency tracing system.
+Recently, in response to concerns about disease, the district Range Association has initiated a radio frequency tracing system and regulated farm gate sales.

 The farmland around Lumby has proven itself able to support a thriving dairy industry.
-By 1895 the were three hundred milk cows within a three mile radius of Lumby.
-The "White Valley Creamery " was formed to ship butter to the Hudson Bay Company in Vernon.
-Recently there has been revived interest in speciality cheese production.
+By 1895 there were three hundred milk cows within a three mile radius of Lumby.
+The "White Valley Creamery " was formed at one point to ship butter to the Hudson Bay Company in Vernon.
+The Dyffrin Dairy was the first family owned pasturizng plant in the Okanagan.
+(Lumby Historical Society) Recently there has been revived interest in speciality cheese production.

 Snow shoe hare

-Snow shoe hare are prolific in the region, providing food for lynx, bobcat, coyotes, birds of prey, indigenous peoples and settlers alike.
+Snow shoe hare are prolific in the region, providing food for lynx, bobcat, coyotes, birds of prey, Secwepemc, Okanagan and settlers alike.

-Pheasant are not a native species but were introduced as a game bird by settlers and have naturalized.
+Ring-necked Pheasants are not a native species but were introduced as a game bird from Asia to the United States and have naturalized, spreading across the continent.

 Cabbage Moth and other "pests"